TLS-RPT Checker and Generator

 ## Topic Overview

 TLS-RPT is a reporting record for domains that want to receive reports about TLS delivery problems.
 It is commonly used with MTA-STS so domain owners can see when other mail servers had trouble sending encrypted mail to them.
-This checker reviews the `_smtp._tls` DNS record and can help generate a clean starter record.
+The TLS-RPT checker reviews the `_smtp._tls` DNS record and can help generate a clean starter record.
 Read [MTA-STS and TLS Reporting](https://mailrith.com/guides/mta-sts-and-tls-reporting.md#steps) before publishing changes.

 A TLS-RPT record is useful only when the report destination is monitored by someone who can act on failures.
-The checker explains missing records, duplicate records, and report addresses that need review.
-If you are not responsible for the domain's inbound mail setup, share the result with the person who manages DNS or mail security.
+The TLS-RPT checker explains missing records, duplicate records, and report addresses that need review.
+If you are not responsible for the domain's inbound mail setup, share the TLS-RPT result with the person who manages DNS or mail security.
 [TLS and Secure Sending](https://mailrith.com/guides/tls.md#steps) explains the practical meaning of TLS in email.

-## What the Tool Checks
+## What TLS-RPT Checker and Generator Checks

 - TLS-RPT TXT lookup at _smtp._tls.domain